 So, to implement this plan, you want to step by step apply to jobs in each and every job title area.
 Then, after 2 to 3 weeks, you want to analyze your resume views and/or contacts.
 If someone has looked at your resume online, even if they haven’t contacted you, this information is telling you a lot about what employers are looking for.
 At the end of this phase, you will drop off the sub-campaigns where you get no results/views whatsoever.
 And take the campaigns that you do get some views/results and focus your job hunt on these, which generally are about 1 to 3 position/title areas.

-3) Focusing: in this phase, we take the sub-campaigns (For example: you may have only gotten fedback as an Acquisition Specialist and a Contract Specialist) and focus your job applications on these types of jobs only.
+3) Focusing: in this phase, we take the sub-campaigns (For example you may have only gotten feedback as an Acquisition Specialist and a Contract Specialist) and focus your job applications on these types of jobs only.
 We will literally do a massive job application campaign across the country.
-In the last phase we learned what the employers were looking for, now we take the high employment value positions and determine “where” they are looking.
+In the last phase, we learned what the employers were looking for, now we take the high employment value positions and determine “where” they are looking.

 Re-Iteration: we repeat phase 3 again until we see results.